-The former FBI intelligence analyst and motorcycle enthusiast is running as Democrat in a competitive race for an open Minnesota seat in the U.S. House.
+The former FBI intelligence analyst and motorcycle enthusiast ran as Democrat in a competitive race for an open Minnesota seat in the U.S. House.

 Leah Phifer resigned from the Federal Bureau of Investigation to mount a campaign to become the representative of Minnesota’s 8th Congressional District to the U.S. House.
-But the 33-year-old first-time candidate faces a tough mission: winning a battleground district sure to attract national attention.
+The 33-year-old first-time candidate faced a tough mission: winning a battleground district sure to attract national attention.

 Phifer gained notoriety over the summer for her folksy and unconventional “Around the 8th in 80 Days” listening tour, in which she traveled 7,000 miles on her motorcycle and connected with residents in all 18 counties of her sprawling rural district along the way.

 Phifer, who received candidate training from the nonpartisan, female-focused VoteRunLead, formerly launched her campaign in October and hired a campaign manager in December.
-As of Dec.
-31, she had raised $35,100, compared to Nolan’s total of $708,900 and Stauber’s $256,200 for the period, which means she has a lot of fundraising work ahead.
+She raised about $90,000 before dropping out of the race.
+By comparison, Stauber had $556,200 as of March 31.

 Phifer’s professional background is primarily in national security, immigration and anti-terrorism efforts.
 She worked for several years as a contractor for Immigration and Customs Enforcement (ICE) in the Department of Homeland Security (DHS) and alongside deportation officers in the ICE St. Paul field office.
 She also worked as an intelligence analyst in the Federal Bureau of Investigation’s Minneapolis office, where her primary focus was on counter-terrorism investigations, including cyber-terrorism.
 She resign from the FBI to launch the “Around the 8th in 80 Days” tour.